 After transplant it is recommended you participate in a regular exercise plan.
-Exercise can help control weight gain, decrease blood pressure, lower cholesterol, increase energy, improve digestion, improve sleep, reduce stress, and improve self esteem.
-As you can see, there are many excellent benefits to exercise!
-Exercise takes only a little time, thought and commitment to a healthy lifestyle.
+Exercise offers many valuable benefits.
+It can help control weight gain, decrease blood pressure, lower cholesterol, increase energy, improve digestion, improve sleep, reduce stress, and improve self esteem.
+Exercise takes only a little time, thought and commitment to contribute to a healthier lifestyle.
 Walking is one of the best forms of exercise.
-Anyone can participate in this activity at no cost.
-We will encourage you to start exercising in the first 2 to 4 weeks post-transplant.
+Anyone can participate in this activity, and it is free!
+We encourage you to start exercising in the first 2 to 4 weeks post-transplant.
 Discuss your exercise plan with your doctor before you start.

-Sit-ups can cause hernias in the incision if started too early.
+- No sit-ups for the first six months post transplant.
+Sit-ups can cause hernias in the incision if done too early.